What are cryptocurrencies?

-Launched in 2008, Bitcoin (or BTC) is the world’s first-born digital currency and is credited for paving the way for the crypto (r)evolution.
-Today, Bitcoin is the most popular of the cryptocurrencies and is widely used to buy products and services in the same way traditional currencies (fiats) are.
-By design, Bitcoin’s supply limit is 21 million, meaning the currency cannot be devalued in the same way a conventional currency can.
-Bitcoin has asserted its dominance over other cryptocurrencies, which consequently are collectively named altcoins (ie, bitcoin alternatives).
-BTCUSD is the most popular crypto-to-fiat pair.
+Launched in 2008, Bitcoin (BTC) is the world’s first digital currency and is credited for paving the way for the crypto revolution.
+Today, Bitcoin is the most popular cryptocurrency and is increasingly being used to buy products and services in the same way traditional currencies (fiats) are.
+By design, Bitcoin’s supply limit is 21 million, meaning the currency cannot be devalued in the same way that a conventional currency can.
+Bitcoin has asserted its dominance over other cryptocurrencies, which consequently are called altcoins (ie, bitcoin alternatives).

-Launched in 2011, Litecoin (LTC) is one of the first bitcoin forks or altcoins.
-From a technical standpoint, there was almost no difference between LTC and BTC.
-However, LTC was upgraded and is now much faster than BTC, requiring only a quarter of the time BTC needs to process a block.
-The price of this peer-to-peer cryptocurrency is highly correlated with BTC’s price.
-Litecoin is among the top ten cryptocurrencies by market capitalisation.
+Launched in 2011, Litecoin (LTC) is one of the first Bitcoin ‘forks’ or altcoins.
+From a technical standpoint, Litecoin and Bitcoin are extremely similar, but LTC has been upgraded and is now much faster than BTC.
+In fact, Litecoin only requires a quarter of the time Bitcoin needs to process a block.
+The price of this peer-to-peer cryptocurrency tends to be highly correlated with Bitcoin’s price.
+Litecoin is among the top 10 cryptocurrencies by market capitalisation.

 Almost everything!
-The crypto market is very volatile, as there are many factors that can affect the relative value of BTC, ETH, XRP or LTC to USD (lots of acronyms, huh?!).
-So, you should always speculate what the next ‘trigger’ will be for the movement of your trading crypto-to-fiat pair.
+The crypto market is very volatile, as there are many factors that can affect the relative value of BTC, ETH, LTC and so on to USD (lots of acronyms, huh?!).
+Because of this, you should always be thinking about what the next ‘trigger’ could be!

 Cryptocurrencies are subject to cycles of high public interest, and when demand for a crypto is high, its price dramatically increases.